Marriage Intentions Form

 MARRIAGE LICENSE INFORMATION & REQUIREMENTS

-Due to the time required by State licensing requirements, your marriage license must be obtained by APPOINTMENT ONLY.
+Due to the time required by State licensing requirements, please allow up to 30 minutes for this process.

 Important information while the Town Hall is closed: